sonalgan/ASR-TF/README.md

 - Address any identified limitations.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.md) file for details.